TosbackCgusBridge-Bot/CGUs-versions/Thestreet/Privacy Policy.md

 CORRECTING AND UPDATING THE INFORMATION

 TheStreet offers to its members the ability to correct or update online the information we collected during registration by visiting the Your Account page.
-You may also contact our customer service department by email at members@thestreet.com or by telephone at (866) 321-TSCM (8726), between the hours of 8:00 a.m. and 6:00 p.m.
-ET.

 SECURITY